 Dear Worried Mom,

 Next, I’d like you to consider your daughter’s eating patterns as if she were a thin person.
-If she were thin, would you care that she eats cake, fries, and other fun foods?
+If your grown daughter were thin, would you worry that she binge eats cake, fries, and other fun foods?
 Most people eat these foods, but we are conditioned to notice it more and criticize people who are living in larger bodies because we assume that they are larger because of the way they eat.

-So, really think about how your daughter eats in light of this bias.
-Is she really eating “too much” or are you assuming she eats too much because you think she’s fat?
-Are you sure you are seeing a “binge,” or just a person in a larger body eating food?
+So, really think about how your daughter eats in light of this common bias.
+Is she really eating “too much” or are you assuming she eats too much because her body is large?
+Are you sure you are seeing a “binge,” or just your grown daughter in a larger body eating food?